Editing theses and dissertations: an ethical guide

 What types of editing are allowed for theses and dissertations?

 For graduate student work, Editors Canada guidelines specify two types of allowable editing: copyediting and limited stylistic editing.
+All edits are done in Microsoft Word (.docx).

 Copyediting means

-- fixing spelling, grammar, and punctuation errors
+• fixing spelling, grammar, punctuation, and (if permitted) formatting;

-Limited stylistic editing (if allowed by your supervisor) means pointing out but not fixing
+Limited stylistic editing (if allowed by your supervisor) means

-- problems with argumentative flow
+• flagging problems with flow or wordiness;

 How much does it cost to edit a thesis?

-How do I get an estimate?
+How do I find out more?

 Simply email me with the following information:

-- your anticipated defence date or submission deadline
+• your anticipated defence date or submission deadline

-- citation style (e.g., APA, Chicago…)
+• citation style (e.g., APA, Chicago…)

-Or you can fill out this short form.
-Either way, I’ll ordinarily reply by the next business day.
+Or fill out this short form.

 Finishing, defending, and submitting your thesis after years of hard work is a life-changer . . . and I’m proud to say I’ve helped graduate students achieve that goal.
-For them, professional editing was worth the investment.
+For them, professional editing was worth the investment

 And for you?
 Get in touch with me to find out.